Freak613/1more/README.md

 render(App(), document.getElementById("app"));
 ```

 When called first time, `render` going to mount HTML document created from component to provided container.
 After that, on each `render` call, it will perform diffing new component structure with previous one and apply updates as necessary.
 This behavior is similar to React and other virtual dom libraries.

-Note: `render` accepts only ComponentNodes.
+Render accepts any valid children types.

 #### key